 Housing Grant Scholarship Program - Starting in fiscal year 2005, in an effort to maintain the affordability of residence hall room rents, the Authority implemented a general rent increase sufficient to fund a \$300,000 housing grant scholarship program.
-This program has grown each year and was funded at \$2.0 million for fiscal year 2013 and fiscal year 2014.
+This program has grown each year and was funded at \$2.0 million for fiscal years 2013, 2014 and 2015.